leostera/ng2/README.md

 ```

-Where each of the modules you have in your application (under the app branch in that tree) are perfectly reusable and shareable CommonJS, component-io compatible modules.
+Where each of the modules you have in your application (under the app branch in that tree) are perfectly reusable and shareable CommonJS, `component` compatible modules.
 Something as easy as

 ```
 $ cd app/comments